Social Assistance Summaries

 How many people claim social assistance?

-At the end of March 2018, there were 960 cases (families and single adults) in the Yukon Territory’s social assistance program, and 1,360 beneficiaries (individual claimants, their partners, and dependent children).
-Following a notable increase in both the number of cases and beneficiaries between 2016 and 2017, the figures remained largely unchanged in 2018.
+At the end of March 2019, there were 1,010 cases (families and single adults) in the Yukon Territory’s social assistance program, and 1,440 beneficiaries (individual claimants, their partners, and dependent children).
+Since 2012, these numbers have risen slightly most years.

 - Click here for more information about how the data is gathered